School Science Lessons

 However, some adults can still produce lactase, because of a mutation in the DNA that controls the lactase gene.

-The mutation is common in Northern Europeans and has occurred independently in East Africa and Saudi Arabia in other populations dependent on milk producing animals.
+The mutation occurs in Northern Europea, East Africa and Saudi Arabia, and in other populations dependent on milk producing animals.

 The same mutation may be quite common in the world.